 Our policies are designed to create a positive teaching environment and keep students motivated and engaged.
 Continuity is key to success, which is why we have a well-structured yet flexible set of policies that will make sure that students progress steadily.

-Students are encouraged to attend lessons regularly, once or twice per week, over the 36 weeks of the academic calendar (according to the Board of Education’s calendar for the Montgomery County, the 2018/19 school year includes 182 days of instruction).
-For students enrolled in schools that do not adhere to this calendar, we shall adjust the lesson plan shall accordingly.
+Students are encouraged to attend lessons regularly, once or twice per week, over the 38 weeks of the academic calendar, leaving out two weeks for winter and spring breaks.
 Lessons will vary in duration from student to student (30–90 minutes), depending on age and level.
 By registering, we reserve a specific time slot just for you, giving you the certainty that lessons will recur regularly throughout the year.

 Behavior and Conduct